john-guo/WebCanvasOnWindows/README.md

 The application will auto determine the render mode.
 If your html file used winapp.js, the render mode will be the manual mode.

+[More Details]

+As default the application will open index.html in same folder, you can change this in config file(WpfGecko.exe.config), and also the xpath locating the canvas is in it.

+You can set debug config to true to enable a browser window.
+This window cannot debug your js code but can load other html file that contains canvas to test.